tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/快速入门_intl_en.md

 	- Template Name: Enter a template name, for example, `test`.
 	- Template Type: Select **HTML rich text**.
 	- Email Summary: Enter an email summary, for example, `notification email template`.
-	- Email Body: click **Choose a file** and select an HTML file as the email body.
+	- Email Body: Click **Choose a file** and select an HTML file as the email body.
 >?
 The email content can be in plain text or rich text format.
 The rich text format requires the HTML code prepared in advance.
 The template will be reviewed after submission and can be used upon approval.
 The review will be finished within one business day.

 4. Click **Preview** to preview the email template.

 5. Click **Submit** to complete the template configuration.

 ## Step 7.
 Send emails[](id:Step7)